Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 6 First three lines of a file
+Task 7 shell script that creates a file containing Best School ending by a new line